Bright Tots educational toy store offering baby toys toddler toys games & videos. ABA Therapy - Information on ABA Therepy - What is ABA?

 Self-management has been developed as an additional option for teaching children with autism to increase independence and

-components: self-evaluation of performance, self-monitoring, and self-delivery of reinforcement.
-Ideally, it includes teaching the
+following components: self-evaluation of performance, self-monitoring, and self-delivery of reinforcement.
+Ideally, it includes

-appropriate play.
-In a study children displayed very little independent appropriate play before training, and typically engaged in
+of appropriate play.
+In a study children displayed very little independent appropriate play before training, and typically engaged

-inappropriate or self-stimulatory behavior when left on their own.
-With the introduction of the self-management training package,
+in inappropriate or self-stimulatory behavior when left on their own.
+With the introduction of the self-management training

-the children increased their appropriate play in both supervised and unsupervised settings, and across generalization settings and
+package, the children increased their appropriate play in both supervised and unsupervised settings, and across generalization

-required assisted play.
-Children were prompted to engage in new behaviors with the toys, and were asked to take a token
+typically required assisted play.
+Children were prompted to engage in new behaviors with the toys, and were asked to take a

-whenever they displayed a variation in the target behavior.
-All the children exhibited increases in variability of play after self-
+token whenever they displayed a variation in the target behavior.
+All the children exhibited increases in variability of play after

-management training, with the behavior maintaining at a 1 month follow-up.
-Self-monitoring procedures have also been used to
+self-management training, with the behavior maintaining at a 1 month follow-up.
+Self-monitoring procedures have also been

 Video modeling

-are presented in video format, thus reducing variations in model performance.
-Video modeling has been shown to improve various
+behaviors are presented in video format, thus reducing variations in model performance.
+Video modeling has been shown to

-skills in individuals with autism, including conversational speech: verbal responding, helping behaviors, and purchasing skills.
-This
+improve various skills in individuals with autism, including conversational speech: verbal responding, helping behaviors, and

 Video self modeling has been theorized to be more effective than traditional video modeling because it may promote increased